A strong broadband 21 cm cosmological signal from dark matter spin-flip interactions: Method and results

-In fig.~\ref{fig:Tbvsnu_strong_coupling} we show, for our strong coupling benchmark point, the predicted differential brightness temperature evolution as a function of redshifted 21~cm frequency.
-We also show for comparison, in the same figure, the expected signal in the standard cosmology and also in a model with excess gas cooling without spin-flip interactions, with parameters of the latter model chosen to explain the EDGES anomalous absorption dip~\cite{Mirocha:2018cih}.
-We see that in both the standard cosmology and in the excess cooling model, there are two distinct, band-limited absorption features, one at high redshifts ($\sim$~20~MHz), which corresponds to the dominance of collisional coupling of the spin temperature to the gas temperature, and the second at lower redshifts ($\sim$ 80-90~MHz), which corresponds to dominance of Ly-$\alpha$ couplings.
+The excess cooling model (shown in fig.~\ref{fig:Tbvsnu_strong_coupling}) is consistent with high-$z$ luminosity functions inferred from the Hubble Space Telescope, but introduces a phenomenological faster-than-adiabatic (or super-adiabatic) cooling~\cite{Mirocha:2018cih} at a redshift earlier than that of the standard cosmological adiabatic transition at $z\sim 130$.
+The parameters of this model are tuned to explain the best-fit EDGES anomalous absorption signal~\cite{Bowman:2018yin}.
+We see that in both the standard cosmology and in the excess cooling model, there are two distinct, band-limited absorption features, one at high redshifts ($\sim$~20~MHz), which corresponds to the dominance of collisional coupling of the spin temperature to the gas temperature, and the second at lower redshifts/higher frequencies (with a minima at $\sim$~$110$ MHz for the standard cosmology model and at $\sim$~$80$ MHz for the excess cooling model), which corresponds to dominance of Ly-$\alpha$ couplings.
 The model with excess gas cooling, has deeper absorption dips than that of the standard cosmology, but the absorption features are still distinct.

-In contradistinction to these signals, our strong coupling benchmark predicts a single, strong, broadband absorption feature that extends from 5.3~MHz ($z=271$) all the way up to 89~MHz ($z=15$).
+In contradistinction to these signals, our strong coupling reference point predicts a single, strong, broadband absorption feature that extends from 5.3~MHz ($z=271$) all the way up to 89~MHz ($z=15$).
 At all frequencies in this range, the dip in brightness temperature is caused by spin-flip interactions between the dark matter and neutral hydrogen.

 Moreover, in general in the strong coupling scenario, since the spin temperature is controlled by the adiabatically cooling DM-gas fluid temperature, the shape of the absorption signal is very precisely predicted in this frequency range, independently of the exact dark matter mass and couplings and also independently of our assumptions on the initial conditions.
 In particular, given the strength of the absorption dip at any frequency, for e.g. given $\delta T_b ($78$~\textrm{MHz}, z=17) = -516$~mK, we can precisely predict the location of the start of the absorption feature at $\nu = 5.3$~MHz $(z=271)$.